Do You Have to Pay Pet Rent for an ESA: What Tenants Must Know

 Emotional support animals are not classified as pets under federal housing law.
 Instead, they're considered assistance animals that provide disability-related support.
 This classification is crucial because it changes how landlords must treat them under the Fair Housing Act.

-The Fair Housing Act prohibits housing discrimination based on disability and requires landlords to provide reasonable accommodations for individuals with disabilities.
-An ESA is a reasonable accommodation, not a pet privilege, which means standard pet policies don't apply.
+The FHA prohibits housing discrimination based on disability and requires landlords to provide reasonable accommodations for individuals with disabilities.
+An ESA is a reasonable accommodation, not a pet privilege.
+Standard pet policies, including pet rent, simply do not apply.

-• No monthly pet rent can be charged for assistance animals
+• Charge monthly pet rent for assistance animals

-• No pet fees of any kind can be assessed for assistance animals
+• Assess pet fees of any kind for assistance animals

-• Standard security deposits apply equally to all tenants
+• Impose higher security deposits than those charged to other tenants

 What Landlords Can and Cannot Charge for ESAs